 If you don’t rely on Google for your traffic or you don’t mind taking the risk, installing a plugin that connects to a guest post network is a really easy way of getting free content.
-As well as My Blog Guest, there is also Free Guest Post and Postrunner.
+As well as My Blog Guest, there is also Free Guest Post.
 Use at your own risk!

 Most bloggers will benefit from accepting guest posts on their site.
 If you’ve been put off by the work involved, or you’re spending way too much time on unnecessary administration, try using a couple of these tools and automate guest posting process and see how much easier they make your life.